eudennis/unity-webapps-pocket/README.md

 <p>For more information about Pocket, visit <a href="http://getpocket.com" target="_blank" title="Pocket website">getpocket.com</a></p>

-<p>Remember, this only work in Ubuntu with Firefox or Chromium.
+<p>Currently not working with Ubuntu 14.04.
+Remember, this only work in Ubuntu with Firefox or Chromium.
 Webapps doesn't work with Google Chrome or Opera yet.</p>

 <p>This is the source code to compile in .deb file and install in Ubuntu</p>